-Proteus was greatly delighted at receiving this favourable answer to his letter; and while he was reading it, he exclaimed: 'Sweet love, sweet lines, sweet life!'
+Proteus was greatly delighted at receiving this favorable answer to his letter.
+And while he was reading it he exclaimed, "Sweet love! sweet lines! sweet life!"

 In the midst of his raptures he was interrupted by his father.
-'How now!' said the old gentleman; 'what letter are you reading there?'
+"How now?" said the old gentleman.
+"What letter are you reading there?"

-'My lord,' replied Proteus, 'it is a letter from my friend Valentine, at Milan.'
+"My lord," replied Proteus, "it is a letter from my friend Valentine, at Milan."

-'Lend me the letter,' said his father: 'let me see what news.'
+"Lend me the letter," said his father.
+"Let me see what news."

-'There are no news, my lord,' said Proteus, greatly alarmed, 'but that he writes how well beloved he is of the duke of Milan, who daily graces him with favours; and how he wishes me with him, the partner of his fortune.'
+"There is no news, my lord," said Proteus, greatly alarmed, "but that he writes how well beloved he is of the Duke of Milan, who daily graces him with favors, and how he wishes me with him, the partner of his fortune."

-'And how stand you affected to his wish?' asked the father.
+"And how stand you affected to his wish?" asked the father.

-'As one relying on your lordship's will, and not depending on his friendly wish,' said Proteus.
+"As one relying on your lordship's will and not depending on his friendly wish," said Proteus.

-Now it had happened that Proteus' father had just been talking with a friend on this very subject: his friend had said, he wondered his lordship suffered his son to spend his youth at home, while most men were sending their sons to seek preferment abroad; 'some,' said he, 'to the wars, to try their fortunes there, and some to discover islands far away, and some to study in foreign universities; and there is his companion Valentine, he is gone to the duke of Milan's court.
-Your son is fit for any of these things, and it will be a great disadvantage to him in his riper age not to have travelled in his youth.'
+Now it had happened that Proteus's father had just been talking with a friend on this very subject.
+His friend had said he wondered his lordship suffered his son to spend his youth at home while most men were sending their sons to seek preferment abroad.

+"Some," said he, "to the wars, to try their fortunes there, and some to discover islands far away, and some to study in foreign universities.
+And there is his companion Valentine; he is gone to the Duke of Milan's court.
+Your son is fit for any of these things, and it will be a great disadvantage to him in his riper age not to have traveled in his youth."

-Proteus' father thought the advice of his friend was very good, and upon Proteus telling him that Valentine 'wished him with him, the partner of his fortune,' he at once determined to send his son to Milan; and without giving Proteus any reason for this sudden resolution, it being the usual habit of this positive old gentleman to command his son, not reason with him, he said: 'My will is the same as Valentine's wish'; and seeing his son look astonished, he added: 'Look not amazed, that I so suddenly resolve you shall spend some time in the duke of Milan's court; for what I will I will, and there is an end.
-To-morrow be in readiness to go.
-Make no excuses; for I am peremptory.'
+Proteus's father thought the advice of his friend was very good, and upon Proteus telling him that Valentine "wished him with him, the partner of his fortune," he at once determined to send his son to Milan; and without giving Proteus any reason for this sudden resolution, it being the usual habit of this positive old gentleman to command his son, not reason with him, he said:

+"My will is the same as Valentine's wish."
+And seeing his son look astonished, he added: "Look not amazed, that I so suddenly resolve you shall spend some time in the Duke of Milan's court; for what I will I will, and there is an end.
+Tomorrow be in readiness to go.
+Make no excuses, for I am peremptory."